phi-core/phi-core.github.io/README.md

 Once the design is agreed the team will plan and allocate appropriate resources, undertake the bioinformatics processing, analyse the data and results, and communicate these to the research project team.

 **Three Tiered Service/Collaboration Model**

 1. Fee-for-Service
 2. Basic Collaboration
 3. Full Collaboration

 **Costing**

-We run the Core under a mixture of grant
+We run the Core under a mixture of fee-for-service and grant funded costing models.

+The costs and not-for-profit and used to cover Core staff time (RACE FEC) for internal and external non-BRC funded projects*, Rosalind [add link] HPC and storage costs, AWS cloud compute and storage, provision of external hard-drives (upon request), and to build up a pot of money to replace, repair, expand hardware overtime.

-Internal NIHR SLAM BRC/U funded academic projects are fully subsidised by our BRC.
+*All internal NIHR SLAM BRC/U funded academic projects are fully subsidised by our BRC.

+**Output VAT**

+King's doesn't charge Output VAT on its supply of research services to certain funders such as research councils, Government Departments / Agencies, the EU and UK Charities, although where King's supplies them with non-research services (such as consultancy) Output VAT is charged.
+King's does charge Output VAT on the majority of research funding received from industry, including CASE awards, and this has been the situation since 1994.

 ## Open Access
 All researchers supported by BRC/U, and / or publishing work supported by BRC/U, should be aware of NIHR policy on open access.
 NIHR has also produced a guidance document to explain the implications of the above policy to the NIHR Infrastructure.